Native Americans and Ukrainians in a Parallel World

 The photograph above is from the 122nd Arlee Esyapqeyni Celebration Powwow from 2022 in Arlee, Montana.
 Spokane Tribal member David Brown Eagle and his wife are pictured.
 David Brown Eagle’s wife has her hat decorated with a kokum scarf, a Native American and First Nations show of solidarity with the people of Ukraine.

-Indigenous communities use kokum scarves to show solidarity with Ukraine
+Indigenous communities wear kokum scarves to show solidarity with Ukraine

 Watch the video from CBC News: The National.